vamsi765/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I would take bit more time to understand how the HLS/RGB/SOLED can be better mixed to form more accutae detecting of lanes.
+I would update the sane_lane function so that it would make history of the error and tries to correct itself it if it being in error for a long time
+I would plug in average width of the lane
+I would add code for smoothing out the lane finding not to have huge deviations